-The city of St. Petersburg operates five conveniently located brush sites where residents may drop off yard waste and other organic byproducts, along with selected recyclable materials, for free.
+The City of St. Petersburg operates five conveniently located brush sites where residents may drop-off yard waste and other organic byproducts, along with selected recyclable materials, for free.
 City residents will be asked to show proof of residency (driver’s license, etc.) at the entrance to each brush site.

-- 1000 62nd Avenue N.E.
+- 1000 62nd Ave.
+NE.

-- 7750 26th Avenue N.
+- 7750 26th Ave.
+N.

-- 2500 26th Avenue S.
+- 2500 26th Ave.
+S.

-- 4015 Dr. Martin Luther King St S.
+- 4015 Dr. Martin Luther King St. S.

-- 2453 20th Avenue N.
+- 2453 20th Ave.
+N.

 Hours of Operation (all locations)

 - Brush sites are closed Thanksgiving Day, Christmas Day and New Year's Day

-Residents may drop off yard waste (grass, leaves, tree and shrub trimmings, palm fronds, limbs, and logs), with the following exceptions:
+Residents may drop off yard waste (grass, leaves, tree and shrub trimmings, palm fronds, limbs and logs), with the following exceptions:

-- large limbs/logs should be less than five feet long
+- Large limbs/logs should be less than five feet long

-- stumps should weigh less than 300 lbs
+- Stumps should weigh less than 300 lbs

 Property owners who hire a business to do yard workIf the property owner cannot accompany workers to a brush site for yard waste disposal, they may use the Brush Site Consent Form.
 The form must be signed and completed by both the property owner and the company performing the services in order for the brush site to accept the material.
 Size and weight limits apply.
 Loads from multiple addresses will not be accepted.

 Please review details regarding Accepted Materials.
 St. Petersburg brush sites do not accept plastic trash or grocery bags, plastic dry cleaning or newspaper bags, plastic wrappers from water bottles, toilet paper, or paper towel packaging, flimsy plastic packaging, or Styrofoam.
 These items should be thrown away in the trash.

 In addition, the Pinellas County recycling site offers other convenient St. Petersburg public recycling centers (collecting some, but not all, recyclables) to make recycling even easier.
 Operating hours vary.